GreatYYX/csci662_memory_docie/README.md

 # Reproduction of Dynamic Global Memory for Document-level Argument Extraction

-This is a executable version of https://github.com/xinyadu/memory_docie.
+This is an executable version of https://github.com/xinyadu/memory_docie.

 We fixed several issues.
 Since the purpose was to reproduce the work, we did not improve the structure and readability of the code.

-We do not know the original authors and the copyright is belong to the original authors.
+Please be aware that we do not know the original authors and the copyright belongs to the original authors.

 ## Dependencies